vladpaunescu/CarND-LaneLines-P1/writeup.md

 ###1.
 Describe your pipeline.

-My pipeline consisted a more steps, in order to accomodate the different challenges on the road.
+My pipeline consisted of more steps, in order to accommodate the different challenges on the road.

 1. mask the image for yellow and white regions only (needed for the challenge video)